Zulko/moviepy/docs/getting_started/quick_presentation.rst

     # Overlay the text clip on the first video clip
     video = CompositeVideoClip([clip, txt_clip])

-    # Write the result to a file (many options available !)
+    # Write the result to a file (many options available!)
     video.write_videofile("myHolidays_edited.webm")